CompuTec/computec-docs/docs/processforce/user-guide/quality-control/quality-control-test/overview.md

 ## Introduction

-The Quality Control Testing process is a fully integrated solution with ProcessForce and SAP Business One data, processes, and technologies.

-This function uses business events/triggers and SAP Business One Alert functions to advise users that a Quality Control Test is required to be performed.
+The Quality Control Testing process is a seamlessly integrated solution that leverages ProcessForce and SAP Business One data, processes, and technologies.
+This functionality utilizes business events and triggers, along with SAP Business One Alert features, to notify users when a Quality Control Test needs to be conducted.

-The Quality Control Test Form contains all the necessary data to understand the activities that need to take place.
+The Quality Control Test Form provides all the essential information required to carry out the necessary activities efficiently.

 ![Quality Control Test](./media/overview/quality-control-diagram.webp)